 - Medical Malpractice – If your injury or illness was caused by a negligent healthcare provider, you can—and should—hold them accountable.
 This includes doctors, nurses, hospitals, dentists, pharmacists, and more.

-- Premises Liability – Anytime a property owner allows a hazard on the grounds to go unaddressed and visitors get injured because of it, he or she becomes financially liable for the resulting injuries.
-Whether it was a dog bite or a slip-and-fall, you’re justified in seeking a settlement.
+- Premises Liability – When a property owner allows a hazard on their grounds to go unaddressed and visitors get injured because of it, they can be liable.
+From a dog bite to a slip-and-fall, you’re justified in seeking a settlement.

-- Defective Products – Companies and corporations have an unfortunate habit of prioritizing profits over consumer safety.
-Whether your injury was caused by defective medication or an exploding appliance, you can get compensated and prevent others from being injured at the same time.
+- Defective Products – Some companies and corporations have a bad habit of putting profits over people’s safety.
+Whether your injury was caused by defective medication or an exploding appliance, you can seek compensation and prevent others from being injured at the same time.

-There are two different elements that bear special consideration: how much time you have in which to file and what being partially responsible will mean for your case.
+Two elements are very important: how much time you have to file and what being partially responsible will mean for your personal injury case.

-Concerning partial responsibility, Florida is more generous than many other states: As long as someone else bore some level of responsibility for the accident, you can seek compensation.
-Negligence will be assigned to all involved parties in percentages determined by the arguments presented.
+What about partial responsibility?
+Florida is more generous than many other states.
+As long as someone else bore some level of responsibility for the accident, you can seek compensation.
+Negligence will be assigned to all involved parties in percentages determined by the case.

-Fair Compensation for Your Injury-Related Damages and Losses
+Fair Compensation for Your Personal Injury Damages and Losses

-A large portion of your financial damages will consist of medical bills, but it’s important to make certain that your future expenses are accounted for, as well.
-Any lost wages or earning potential will also need to be included, as will property damage, therapy costs, transportation expenses, and any other loss caused by the accident that has a direct financial value.
+A large part of your financial losses will be medical bills, but it’s key to be sure your future expenses are accounted for, too.
+Any lost wages or earning potential will also need to be included.
+Also include property damage, therapy costs, transportation expenses, and any other loss caused by the accident that has a direct financial value.

-However, your settlement won’t be comprehensive if it doesn’t also factor in how your standard of living has been affected, something represented by your non-economic damages.
-Pain and suffering, emotional distress, disfigurement, loss of consortium, and lost enjoyment of life are all common examples.
+Your settlement won’t be complete if it doesn’t also factor in how your standard of living has been affected.
+This is represented by your non-economic damages.
+Pain and suffering, emotional distress, disfigurement, loss of consortium, and lost enjoyment of life are common examples.

 West Palm Beach Personal Injury FAQ

-It’s inevitable that you’ll have many questions after suffering a serious injury.
-In this section, we’ve answered a few of the most common queries, but if you’d like more information, please contact our office to speak with a West Palm Beach personal injury lawyer.
+It’s likely you’ll have many questions after a serious injury.
+Below, we’ve answered a few of the most common queries.
+If you’d like more info, please contact our West Palm Beach office to speak with a personal injury lawyer.

 Loss of consortium refers to the damage your injury or accident does to your personal relationships—especially your marriage.
 It includes both lost companionship and lost sexual function.

-Speak with a West Palm Beach Injury Lawyer
+Speak with a Personal Injury Lawyer in West Palm Beach

-The Law Offices of Casey D. Shomo has extensive experience with personal injury law and can help you navigate the complicated legal process to a successful conclusion.
-You don’t have to let the other side dictate the terms of your settlement; instead, keep them honest by retaining the services of an experienced law firm.
+At The Law Offices of Casey D. Shomo, we have extensive experience with personal injury law.
+We can help you through the complex legal process to a successful conclusion.
+You don’t have to let the other side decide the terms of your settlement.
+Instead, keep them honest by working with an experienced law firm.